daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ![](/images/blog/Screenshot 2015-07-04 13.02.12.png)

-Since we haven't yet configured Socket.IO on the server or implemented any of the API routes, you will not see the total number of online visitors (*red circle*) or total characters (*placeholder text*).
+Since we haven't yet configured Socket.IO on the server or implemented any of the API routes, you will not see the total number of online visitors (*red circle next to the logo*) or total characters (*search placeholder text*).

 ## Step 10.
 Socket.IO - Real-time User Count

-Unlike the previous section, this one will be fairly short and focused specifically on server-side Socket.IO.
+Unlike the previous section, this one will be fairly short and focused specifically on the server-side aspect of Socket.IO.

 Open *server.js* and find the following line: